fatihdasgin/AnalyticsApp/README.md

 As mentioned, request handlers are just actors.
 Simply, application is creating an actor per request.
 Every single actor is request handler.
 According to request entity, it gets the job done.
 Companion object of request handler is provided for getting `Props` while creating actors.
 This is the recommended way to create actors in Akka.

 WebServer includes routing and uses Akka Http server library.
 Companion class of web server expects actor system, execution context executor and ask timeout implicitly.
 I have used ask pattern instead of tell pattern because I wanted to wait for response of request handler.

-#### Further Improvements

-* Loggers can be added
-* Exception handling mechanism in functional programming sense can be added at every layer
-* Routes can be defined as traits